leonmutschke/setlX-Installer/README.md

 # setlX-unix-installer-script
 Bash script to install the setlX interpreter on UNIX like OS

-This script is based on the instruction on how to install setlX, which can be found here:
+This script is based on the official instruction on how to install setlX, which can be found here:
 [SetlX Official Website](randoom.org/Software/SetlX)

 Since the script is still under development, there are not many features.
 Also, it has only be tested on Linux Machines!
-Feel free to test it on your MAC device.
+Feel free to test it on macOS.

+### Installing setlX ###

+You need to be root to execute the script, since you are copying files to <code>/usr/local/</code> and changing the access permissions in order to make it executable.
+You also need to restart your computer to be able to use the <code>setlX</code> command.

+#### Changing version and paths ####

 You are able to edit the script to change the setlX-version and the paths.
 By default, the values are: